Srr233/Base_TS-NodeJS-Eslint-Webpack/README.md

-# It's base configuration for working with NodeJS + TypeScript.
+# It's base configuration for working with NodeJS + TypeScript + Eslint + Webpack.

 ## So simple to use!